Image

 Alternate Dosing Study of MK-6024 in Adults With Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) (MK-6024-016)

-Study on new dosing of MK-6024 for liver disease patients.
+Study on MK-6024 for liver health in adults with MASLD.

 Recruiting